-The image of a tree within a Ketubah designs (over 200 on our site!) has become so common and popular we wanted to look into why?
+The image of a tree within a Ketubah design (over 200 on our site!) has become so common and popular we wanted to look into why?
 It’s no coincidence that growing up we all get the assignment to make a Family Tree – the generations before us, the grandparents, are the roots that grow into the branches, your parents, that branch out into your siblings and it only continues to grow and grow.

 Looking at the ketubahs found in Museums, and within our own Museum Collection trees are not that common so when did this trend start?
 We wanted to ask Ketubah artists why they think trees are so popular for ketubah designs.

 Tree of Life (Shoham) – Gold Leaf Nava Shoham

 Deep in the intertwined roots of our unity, our hearts will grow stronger together.
 The branches endure the strength of our love and will guide us through the passages of life; nourished with a vast amount of energy that will light and color the seasons.
 Sealed in our roots lay the infinite love and light, the purity of nature.

 A loving couple signs Garden of Love Ketubah

 Same Sex couples have shared with us how much they appreciate designs that are not gender specific and Michelle knows why: “I was able to make that symbolic connection for wedding couples, giving them a modern interpretation of love and partnership which truly resonated beyond the traditional.”

 This same sex couple loves their Tree of Life Ketubah

 The roots represent more than just generations that came before the couple, “when deeply rooted side by side, together, a new vision of strength, grace, commitment and passion emerged, like a (Life) dance.”